YourWaifuIsShip/Azur-Lane-Guides/AL Tierless Guide.md

   * [Poverty] 127mm twin; 533mm quintuple conventional torpedoes; 40mm Quad Bofors; Toolbox; Toolbox

 - Desc: Vorpal Bunny.
->While pretty good to begin with, once Kai'd Laffey truly stands out thanks to CL-tier Firepower and Efficiency coupled with absurd amounts of Reload, allowing her to akimbo gun down any fool standing in her way.
+>While pretty good to begin with, once Kai'd Laffey truly stands out thanks to CL-tier amounts of Firepower and Efficiency coupled with absurd amounts of Reload, allowing her to akimbo gun down any fool standing in her way.
 Her torpedoes also come out much quicker than anyone else's, but given the lacking nature of US torps spamming them is one of the few ways to keep them relevant.
 The DPS monster to AyaKai's DPH.

 ![DD](/Images-for-the-Guide/MauryChibi.png "USS Maury") - **[USS Maury](https://azurlane.koumakan.jp/Maury)**